I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsidef/ns-iscsidef-_iscsi_loginoptions.md

 </tr>
 </table>

+`HeaderDigest`

+A <a href="..\iscsidef\ne-iscsidef-piscsi_digest_types.md">ISCSI_DIGEST_TYPES</a> value that indicates the method that the initiator uses to verify the integrity of the header digest in a logon PDU.

+`DataDigest`

+A <a href="..\iscsidef\ne-iscsidef-piscsi_digest_types.md">ISCSI_DIGEST_TYPES</a> value that indicates the method that the initiator uses to verify the integrity of the data digest in a logon PDU.

+`MaximumConnections`

+A value between 1 and 65535 that specifies the maximum number of connections to target devices that can be associated with a single logon session.
+A value of 0 indicates that there is no limit to the number of connections.

+`DefaultTime2Wait`

+The minimum time to wait, in seconds, before the initiator attempts to reconnect or reassign a connection (or task) that has been dropped after an unexpected connection termination or reset.
+The initiator and target negotiate to determine this value.

+`DefaultTime2Retain`

+The maximum time, in seconds, to reassign a connection after the initial wait that is indicated in <b>DefaultTime2Wait</b> has elapsed.
+The initiator and target negotiate to determine this value.

 `LoginFlags`

 A bitwise OR of logon flags that define certain characteristics of the logon session.
 The following table indicates the values that you can assign to this member.